 The per capita income in South Holland in 2010 was $26,674, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $106,696 for a family of four.
 However, South Holland contains both very wealthy and poor people as well.

 South Holland is a very ethnically-diverse village.
 The people who call South Holland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Holland residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in South Holland include Polish, German, Italian, and Irish.
+Important ancestries of people in South Holland include Polish, Nigerian, German, and Irish.

 The most common language spoken in South Holland is English.
 Other important languages spoken here include Spanish and African languages.